lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 author: hans_l'hoest
 ---

-Recently we developed a web client in Scala to start a Mendix application using only JSON commands similar as to how m2ee-tools works.
+Recently we developed a web client in Scala to start a Mendix application using only JSON commands similar as to how (m2ee-tools)[https://github.com/mendix/m2ee-tools/] works.
 In this post I will explain how to convert nested `Map`s in Scala to JSON using the [spray-json](https://github.com/spray/spray-json) library.

-It is a basic example to show how easy it is the convert your own types into JSON using the default infrastructure provided by spray-json and at the same time works around an issue in the library where these kind of `Map`s are not supported.
+It is a basic example to show how easy it is the convert your own types to JSON using the default infrastructure provided by spray-json and at the same time works around an issue in the library where nested `Map`s are not supported.
+At end the source code is also included in the form of a fully functional `sbt` project as well.

 A JSON command sent to the server (the Mendix Runtime) to execute an action typically looks like: